Arpitpatel1771/fampay-backend-assignment/README.md

 `python manage.py runserver`

-8. Log in to admin and add an initial api key in the 'Keyss' table. without this, frontend wont work.
+8. Log in to admin and add an initial api key in the 'Keyss' table.
+Leave other fields blank. without this, frontend wont work.

-9. Run the background script to ingest data
+9. Run the background script to ingest data every 10 seconds (generally quota is exhausted after 100 requests, so after 1000 seconds, you will need to provide a new api key, or add a lot of api keys at the start itself)

 `python manage.py ingest`